drbean/curriculum/correspondence/inquiry/slides.md

 ## Scrambled inquiry acknowledgement {.allowframebreaks}

+- If I cannot tell you by this date, I will contact you again.
+- I have contacted our catering staff about your partner's dietary requirements.
+- I have received your email dated July_31 concerning our November cruise around Taiwan.
+- I should be able to tell you by August_3.
+- I will tell you what is happening.
+- Thank you again for your inquiry about the cruise.
+- Thank you for your interest in this trip.
+- They are at sea, and it may take a few days for them to reply.
+- You also_said that your partner is a vegetarian.
+- You wrote that your partner is allergic to rice.

+## Unscrambled inquiry acknowledgement {.allowframebreaks}

 - I have received your email dated July_31 concerning our November cruise around Taiwan.
 - Thank you for your interest in this trip.
 - You wrote that your partner is allergic to rice.